Twitter Mocks Donald Trump For Old Chris Brown, Rihanna Abuse Tweet In Light Of Rob Porter Scandal

 — Jessie M (@Jell0wYell0w) February 10, 2018

 Not all of the comments have been in support of Chris Brown.
-Some people have defended that the difference in Trump’s attitude because Chris Brown admitted and served times for his crimes, while Porter’s allegations have yet to be proven.
+Some people have defended that the difference in Trump’s attitude is because Chris Brown admitted and served time for his crimes, while Porter’s allegations have yet to be proven.

 Donald Trump has yet to respond to this newest wave of criticism.
 Chris Brown, who has been known to speak out against Donald Trump in the past, hasn’t either.